-Basic principles of inorganic chemistry.
-The first course of a two-course sequence designed to meet the one-year requirement of general college chemistry.
-Concepts and topics include scientific measurement, chemical math, atomic structure and chemical bonding, the states of matter, and solution chemistry.
+CHEM 161 is the first course of a two-course sequence designed to meet the one-year requirement of general college chemistry.
+It covers the basic principles of inorganic chemistry including scientific measurement, one dimensional analysis, atomic structure, chemical bonding, both physical and chemical properties of matter, solution chemistry, thermochemistry, and gas laws.

-Prerequisites: MATH 103 with grade of C or better.
-Recommended Prep: CHEM 151 or High School Chemistry.
+MATH 103 with grade of C or better or higher MATH STEM course or Instructor approval Recommended Prep:

+CHEM 151, High School Chemistry